The Columbia Track Club Presents

 - Summer Youth Program - This five-week program stresses personal improvement for kids ages 4 to 16.
 From June to July, more than 400 youngsters compete in running and walking events (ranging from 200 meters to three miles) and field events.

-- CTC Colts - The Colts are a competitive running team for kids ages 5 to 16.
-The team practices together once a week in the spring and competes in the Show-Me State Games in July.
-They also run cross country in the fall.
+- CTC Colts - The Colts are a competitive running team for kids ages 6 to 14.
+The program, part of the Central Missouri Athletics Circuit, promotes healthy activity and opportunities through running for boys and girls.
+The team practices together once a week in the fall and runs cross country.

 CTC awards $500 to $1000 scholarships to CTC members from area high schools each year.
 The scholarships are funded by club memberships, club sponsored events and private donations.
 Previous scholarship winners can be found here.